davidhwyllie/ADAPTIVEMASKING/doc/Prerequisites.md

 [Bowtie v2.3.4.1](https://sourceforge.net/projects/bowtie-bio/files/bowtie2/2.3.4.1), an alternative mapper
 [bcftools](http://www.htslib.org/doc/bcftools.html), for vcf/bcf manipulation
 [samtools](http://www.htslib.org/doc/samtools.html), for vcf/bcf manipulation
-bedtools (for bam to fastq conversion, if mapping using test data).
-The test scripts assume this is on the path.
 [python v3.5.2](https://www.python.org/downloads/)
 The software is not expected to work with python 2.7.
 Although the paper used R from some analyses, in these have all been ported to Python in the software released here.